-5. Clip the tether strap to the anchor as shown.
+3. Clip the tether strap to the anchor as shown.

-If the tether strap is clipped incorrectly, the child safety seat may not be retained properly in the event of a collision.
+If the tether strap is clipped incorrectly (as shown) the child safety seat may not be retained properly in the event of a collision.

+4. Rotate the tether strap clip.

-- 6. Install the child safety seat tightly using the LATCH anchors or safety belts.
-Follow the instructions in this chapter. - 7.
-Tighten the child safety seat tether strap according to the manufacturer's instructions.
+5. Tighten the child safety seat tether strap according to the manufacturer's instructions.